 Installing and using a VPN is currently legal in most countries, including the United States, the UK, Canada and New Zealand, but some countries may regulate their use.
 If you choose to use a VPN, it is your responsibility to check the country’s law to determine whether using it is legal or not.

 VPNs can be used to protect all your devices — computers, laptops, tablets and phones.
 If you access the internet through stand-alone apps beyond the browser, a VPN is a good choice for protecting your privacy and security on any device.
 You will need to install a VPN on each device for it to be effective.
 Mozilla VPN offers an unlimited connection for up to five devices when you connect to the internet from any app or browser.

 Mozilla VPN: Fast, secure, trustworthy

 Mozilla VPN is a service that you can trust to keep your connection to the internet safe on all your devices.
-We don’t keep user data logs, and we don’t partner with third party analytics platforms who want to build a profile of what you do online.
+We don’t keep your network activity logs, and we don’t partner with third parties who build profiles of what you do online.
 In a world where unpredictability has become the “new normal,” we know that it’s more important than ever for you to feel safe, and for you to know that what you do online is your own business.